Family Food on the Table

 • About

 I had a huge garden at our old house.
-It was a 12×12 plot that my husband and I dug ourselves when we first moved in.
+It was a 12x12 plot that I made when we first moved in.
 And dug quickly, since it was already May and I wanted to get plants in the ground.

 I think it was the second year that I planted arugula seeds for the first time.